 Resetting Content does the following:

-- Permanently deletes all user-created TI-NspireTM files and folders. - Restores the factory pre-loaded documents and MyLib folder. - Clears the Clipboard to prevent the pasting of unauthorized information. - Logs out of Dropbox and does not retain the Dropbox ID.
+- Permanently deletes all user-created content from the app folder in the On My iPad location. - Restores the factory pre-loaded documents and MyLib folder. - Clears the Clipboard to prevent the pasting of unauthorized information.

 To Reset Content: